hackbio-ca/predicting-disease-causing-mutations/CONTRIBUTING.md

-# Contributing to disease-susceptibility-analysis
+# Contributing to predicting-disease-causing-mutations

-Thank you for your interest in contributing to `disease-susceptibility-analysis`!
+Thank you for your interest in contributing to `predicting-disease-causing-mutations`!
 We welcome contributions of all kinds, including bug fixes, feature requests, documentation improvements, and code contributions.
 This guide will help you get started.

 ## How to Contribute